mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 2. security with bcrypt - password passed in POST http call.
 3.

 Before we dive into login/register python machinery I would like to address few topics related to this issue.
 First is database choice.
 I decided to store user provided information and data received from social media providers in NoSQL database - [MongoDB][mongo].
 Main reason is that different providers have different data models.
 Friends, followers lists, text or media content of the posts, software repositories.
 Variety makes nearly impossible to fit them in some sane common relational database.
-In mongo, JSON like format of the data is playing nicely with the data format given by providers (API requests return JSON responses).
+In MongoDB, JSON like format of the data is playing nicely with the data format given by providers (API requests return JSON responses).
 JSON can be easily manipulated in python and converted tot he dictionary container.
 It is also very easy to store and manipulate graph-type data.
 To communicate with db we will use excellent Flask extension: [`flask_pymongo`][flpymg].
 Pip install it `pip install flask_pymongo` if package is not installed on your system.

 <br>
 {% include note.html content="This step assumes, you have MongoDB server up and running on your local machine.
 Refer to MongoDB documentation for [installation details](https://docs.mongodb.com/manual/administration/install-community/)." %}